Heterogeneous Treatment Effects in Social Networks: Framework

-We next detail the components of our algorithm and show how we combine them to estimate whether a hypothesized effect modifier is an effect modifier using $\is$ described in the previous section.
+In this section we discuss each component of our estimation and testing procedure, and show how we combine them to infer whether a hypothesized effect modifier is an effect modifier using $\is$ described in the previous section.
+We restrict our discussions to single network patterns $\set{W} = \{\Delta\}$ in this section for simplicity (extensions to covariates and sets are discussed in the supplementary material.)
+Our approach has four steps: (1) mining a network structure that can be a potential effect modifier, (2) CATE estimation, (3) CATE smoothing and variance estimation, and (4) hypotheses testing.

-\paratitle{Checking graph patterns:} As a building block for our hypothesis testing solution, we use the following approach to check whether a given pattern has a pattern-preserving isomorphism to a subgraph in the ego-centric network of a unit in the social network (for a detailed description, see Section \ref{sec:appendix-graph}).
-Given a social network $\set{G}$, a network pattern $\set{P}$, and a unit $i$ in $\set{G}$, the algorithm enumerates the isomorphisms that exist from $\set{P}$ to subgraphs of $\set{G}[\set{N}(i)]$ (in our implementation we use the ISMAGS algorithm \cite{houbraken2014index}).

-Next, the algorithm iterates over every isomorphism and checks whether the distinguished node in $\set{P}$, $u$ is mapped by the isomorphism to the unit of interest $i$ and returns True if and only if this is the case.

-\paratitle{Generating a hypothesized vector/matrix}: The procedure for generating a hypothesized vector is given a social network $\set{G}$ and a hypothesized effect modifier $H$.
-It computes the value of the hypothesized effect modifier for each unit and returns it as a vector.
-There are three scenarios depending on the type of hypothesized effect modifier: (1) if the hypothesized effect modifier is an existing variable in $\set{Z}$, we map the corresponding covariate to $H$, (2) if the hypothesized effect modifier is a summary of neighbors' covariates, we first compute the summarized values for each unit using $\set{E}$ and $\set{Z}$, then map the summarized values to $H$, and (3) if the hypothesized effect modifier is a network pattern, we use the algorithm to check graph patterns (Algorithm \ref{algo:check_explanation_pattern} in Appendix~\ref{sec:appendix-graph}).
-If there are multiple hypothesized effect modifiers, the procedure returns a matrix $\set{H}$ where $\set{H_{i}}$ is the vector of hypothesized effect modifiers for unit $i$.